ibm-cloud-docs/cis/cis-cli-plugin.md

 :  The ID of the rule.

 `--match`
 :   Specifies the conditions that must be matched for the rule to run.
-For match value, reference documentation `https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions`.
+For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--action`
 :The rule action to perform.
 Valid values: "block", "challenge", "js_challenge", "managed_challenge", "log", "skip".For 'block' and 'skip' actions, use JSON file or JSON string instead.